Joel-Mercier/expo-starter/README.md

 To generate the types from the Supabase database go to the Supabase dashboard > API Docs > Tables & Views > Introduction  and click on the "Generate and download types" button.
 You can then copy the contents of this file into the `database.types.ts` file.

+To make the CRUD example work, you need to create a new `Posts` table in the Supabase dashboard with a `title` string attribute and a boolean attribute named `is_active`.
+Make sur to configure the row access control to only allow authenticated users to read and write data.

 ## Generating native code for each platform